-Dresden: Here and now
+Saxony: Here and now

 Written by:

 The Elbe river is where it’s at on a Sunday afternoon.
 We bike past parents pushing strollers, kids kicking soccer balls, couples holding hands, children playing tag.
 It’s a glorious spring day to wander about in Dresden, Germany.
 Even on the bike path, the Germans are civil and obedient.
-Walkers move to the side, bikers make a single file to pass, everything runs like clockwork just like the rest of Germany.
+Walkers move to the side, bikers make a single file to pass, everything runs like clockwork like the rest of Germany.

-The next morning, we meet up with Sylvia, a local guide and friend of Wolfgang Gärtner, the head of International Marketing for Saxony Tourism, whom I met on a work trip in Portugal.
+The next morning, we meet up with Sylvia, a local guide, and a friend of Wolfgang Gärtner, the head of International Marketing for Saxony Tourism, whom I met on a work trip in Portugal.
 Sylvia shows us the famous Zwinger courtyard and the Fürstenzug, a massive tile mural depicting past rulers all the while regaling us with hilarious stories of Augustus the Strong, an infamous philanderer.
 It’s hard to reconcile the dark and dreary past while enjoying picture perfect scenes out of a fairytale.

 Augustus the Strong was determined to make Dresden a cultural capital, so he invested heavily in the arts and innovation.
 Because of this, Dresden has always been home to musicians, fine artists, architects, and inventors (porcelain, chocolate, the bra!) which has instilled a huge sense of pride for the citizenry.
 Over the years, as disaster after disaster befell the town, it was always the citizens, not the government, who rallied and funded its rebirth.